mrklaney/single-view-demo/README.md

   - launch Zeppelin UI on your sandbox/cluster click on Dashboard -> Zeppelin Notebook -> Quick Links ->  Zeppelin UI (or in a url http://sandbox.hortonworks.com:9995)
   - open the "Single view demo" notebook
-  - If it appears, click "Save" for Interpreter Binding
+  - if needed, click "Save" for the Interpreter Binding
-  - Follow the instructions in the notebook to run the setup steps
+  - follow the instructions in the notebook to run the setup steps
   - execute the cells one by one

 #### Option 2: Lab/Workshop